People treated for possible heat exhaustion, dehydration in Taylor Swift merch line

-DENVER (KDVR) — In a little over 24 hours, Taylor Swift will be hitting the stage at Empower Field in Denver, Colorado.
+DENVER (KDVR) — Taylor Swift will be hitting the stage at Empower Field in Denver, Colorado.
 But Thursday morning, hundreds of fans lined up with a different goal in mind — to buy merchandise outside the stadium.

 Swift opened up the line to her merchandise truck to any and all fans at 7 a.m., and hundreds lined the parking lot several hours beforehand.